kodekloudhub/community-faq/README.md

 You may install additional packages if they are part of the operating system distribution.
 What this means is that you may use the Linux package manager to install anything that is available by default on the terminal without the addition of other `apt` (or `yum/dnf` on CentOS terminals) package repos, unless directed by a question to add one.
 You may not download third party packages using curl, wget, cloning from Github etc. unless directed by a question.

-Linux Foundation also say this, quoted from a question raised on the training support portal
+The Linux Foundation also says this, quoted from a question raised on the training support portal

 > Curl and wget commands are allowed during the exam.
 Unauthorized sites are blocked, i.e. they will not load, so you will not receive a penalty.